xster/flutter-wiki/Upgrading-pre-1.12-Android-projects.md

 The experimental embedding provides a class called `io.flutter.facade.FlutterFragment`, along with other classes in the `io.flutter.facade` package.
 The entire `io.flutter.facade` package is deprecated and you should not use any classes in that package.

-The experimental `io.flutter.facade.FlutterFragment` has been replaced by `io.flutter.embedding.android.FlutterFragment`, which is a dramatically more capable implementation of a Flutter experience within a `Fragment`.
+The experimental `io.flutter.facade.FlutterFragment` has been replaced by `io.flutter.embedding.android.FlutterFragment`, which was designed for a much broader set of use-cases than the original `FlutterFragment`.

 If you are instantiating a `io.flutter.facade.FlutterFragment` via `Flutter.createFragment(...)`, you should delete any such calls and instantiate the new `io.flutter.embedding.android.FlutterFragment` via one of the following factory methods: